 If the AP MLD accepts link addition for one or more links, it shall include in the Link Reconfiguration

-Response frame a Basic Multi-Link element that includes one Per-STA Profile subelement for each AP operating on the link that is accepted by the AP MLD for addition to the setup links of the non-AP MLD.
+Response frame a Basic Multi-Link element that includes (#23006)the Common Info field and one Per-STA Profile subelement for each AP operating on the link that is accepted by the AP MLD for addition to the setup links of the non-AP MLD.
 The Basic Multi-Link element shall not include any other Per-STA Profile subelements.
 For each Per-STA Profile subelement included in the Basic Multi-Link element, the Complete Profile subfield in the STA

 Control field shall be set to 1, and the STA Profile field corresponding to that AP shall be complete and